 Introduction to Concourse#

-Concourse is an open source self-tuning database warehouse that provides strong consistency, decentralized coordination and optimistic availability.
+Concourse is an open source self-tuning database warehouse that provides strong consistency, decentralized coordination, and optimistic availability.
 Concourse takes the best ideas from SQL and NoSQL databases to provide an intuitive and scalable platform for both transaction and analytic workflows.

 Document-Graph Database#